vivekhpandya/TG110-E050N5/README.md

 >> 2018/05/25 - Vivek -
 This was my first experiment with Eagle library.
-I didn't found it on internet and so created.
+I didn't find it on internet and so created.
 My purpose of using this pulse transformer was for isolation in isoSPI communication.